 - Target Speeds: We set a target speed for broadband Internet access across Canada.
 By the end of 2021, we expect 90% of CanadiansFootnote 2will have access to broadband speeds of at least:

 - 50 Mbps for downloads (data that consumers are receiving from the Internet, including visiting web sites, downloading pictures and streaming or downloading music and movies)

 - 10 Mbps for uploads (data that consumers are sending to the Internet, e.g., uploading images)

 A total of five projects have officially been selected from the Broadband Fund’s first call for applications.
 The selected projects will receive up to $72,1 million from the Fund to improve Internet access services to more than 10,100 households in 51 communities.

 The second call for applications, targeting all eligible regions across Canada, closed in June 2020.
 The CRTC is currently evaluating the applications and will announce the selected projects as soon as possible.

 These changes are a result of research we have already or are in the process of conducting in partnership with other companies.
 This includes:

 - On-Going.
-Expanding Regulatory Framework: We support competition that offers broadband internet.
+Promoting Competition: We support competition between broadband Internet service providers.
 Right now, we have rules to make companies share their networks with competitors (e.g., Rogers may own a network but they have to share it with TekSavvy and other 3rd parties).
-These rules include setting the rates (eventually) and terms and conditions for this sharing policy.
-We’ll be expanding our rules to ensure these companies provide wholesale buyers access to optical and fiber networks too.
-This means that you’ll have more choices for high-speed internet access.
+These rules include setting the rates and terms and conditions for this sharing policy.
+We’ll be expanding our rules to ensure these companies provide wholesale buyers access to fibre networks too.
+This means that you’ll have more choices for high-speed Internet access.